-Analysis of representative literary works of significant English writers from the beginning to the present, with a study of the historical and social background of the literature and lives of important writers.
+Analysis of representative literary works of significant British writers from the Romantic Period to the present that includes the study of the historical and social contexts of the literature as well as the lives of important writers.

 275 SHAKESPEARE

 Study of the plays and poetry of Shakespeare, with additional study of Shakespeare's life and times.